 Committee members, with the assistance of the OIC’s Chief Audit Executive, reviewed and adjusted the schedule of upcoming audits and evaluations.

-The Threat and Risk Assessment (TRA) and Threat and Vulnerability Assessment (TVA) - Presented by the Director of IT/IM, it provided the status and the next steps of the Office of the Information Commissioner assessments and an update on the security posture.
+Update on the Threat and Risk Assessment (TRA) and Threat and Vulnerability Assessment (TVA) - sponsored by the Chief Information Officer, it provided the status and the next steps of the Office of the Information Commissioner assessments and an update on the security posture.
 The members reviewed and discussed the information presented.
-The timing in improving the technology was excellent, as it was a big challenge during the pandemic to have the entire staff connected in order to be able to work from home.
+It was recognized that the past technology improvements were crucial for enabling operations during the pandemic by having the OIC staff connected in order to be able to work remotely (from home).

 Management Control Framework

 Activities and discussions pertaining to the management control framework, which is linked to all other areas of responsibility, are ongoing including presentations on the OIC’s internal control mechanisms.

 Through an agreement with the OIC, the Canadian Human Rights Commission (CHRC) provides financial management and specialized procurement services to the OIC.
 The OIC relies on CHRC's internal management controls over financial reporting and the financial management system to process the financial data that the OIC has approved, authorized and transmitted to the CHRC for processing.